jclarke01/cybersec/README.md

 Allows the user to terminate the keylogger by pressing the 'Esc' key.

-P.S: This is created for study purposes
+P.S: This is created solely for educational purposes and creating awareness